sr-murthy/continuedfractions/README.md

 ### Continous Integration and Deployment (CI/CD)

-The CI/CD pipelines are defined in the [CI YML](.github/workflows/ci.yml), and pipelines for all branches include a tests stage, consisting of Ruff linting, Python doctests, and unit tests.
-This will be amended in the future to ensure that tests are only run on updates to PRs targeting `main`, to avoid duplication.
+The CI/CD pipelines are defined in the [CI YML](.github/workflows/ci.yml), and pipelines for all branches include a tests stage, consisting of Ruff linting, Python doctests, and unit tests, in that order.
+This will be amended in the future to ensure that tests are only run on updates to PRs targeting `main`, to avoid duplication on `main`.

 ### Versioning & Package Publishing